opencybersecurityalliance/stix-shifter/deployment/ibm_cloud_pak_for_security/README.md

 # Build and deploy connector images into IBM Cloud Pak for Security (CP4S)

 The scripts contained here allow you to build an image of a new or existing connector, and deploy that image into your Kubernetes cluster on your CP4S environment.
-The are also options for deploying an existing image from a Docker registry and for building an image locally so that you may publish it to a registry of your choice.
+The are also options for deploying an existing image from a Public registry such as docker hub and for building an image locally so that you may publish it to a registry of your choice.

 The `deploy` script automatically:

 1. Installs the required Python libraries.
 2. [Packages the desired stix-shifter module](https://github.com/opencybersecurityalliance/stix-shifter/blob/master/adapter-guide/develop-stix-adapter.md#Packaging-individual-connectors) into a wheel file.
-3. Builds a Docker image from that wheel file.
+3. Builds a container image from that wheel file.
 4. Signs the image if a certificate is present.
 5. Deploys the image into your cluster.